 Blood Alcohol Content

 .08% is an important number when it comes to drinking and driving.
 This is because .08% is the minimum “legal limit” of blood alcohol content adopted by all states.
 The BAC reading is not the only factor, however, because in NJ even without a reading or with a reading below .08% a person can be convicted of DWI in what is commonly referred to as an "observation case".
 An observation case is where a police officer provides an opinion that the person was impaired by the ingestion of alcohol and that said consumption affected the individuals ability to operate a motor vehicle.

 Can I Guess My BAC With Some Accuracy?

 We don't recommend it.
 There are numerous “calculators” and charts on the internet that claim to accurately estimate what one's blood alcohol content is based upon answering certain questions.
-Because of all of the factors outlined above relying upon these calculations is dangerous if you intend to use these to decide whether to drive after having consumed alcohol.
-These charts may take into account one's sex and weight, and may provide a range but the penalties for driving while intoxicated are too severe to risk leaving it to chance and driving after relying upon a BAC calculator.
+Due to all of the factors outlined above, relying upon these calculations is dangerous if you intend to use these to decide whether to drive after having consumed alcohol.
+These charts may take into account one's sex and weight and may provide a range but the penalties for driving while intoxicated are too severe to risk leaving it to chance and a BAC calculator.

-So If My BAC Is Under .08 I Cannot Be Charged Though, Right?
+So If My BAC Is Under .08 I Cannot Be Charged, Right?